brunota20/Events-project/README.md

 - Combining Angular, .NET Core Identity, and JWT for secure authentication
 - Implementing pagination and filters
 - Managing speakers and their social media profiles in the backend and frontend
-- Integrating speakers, events, and other features in the year 2022
+- Integrating speakers, events, and other features

 ## Prerequisites